Best Ways to See the Wild Horses of the Outer Banks

 With the rise of technology and scientific advances, scientists and researchers have determined that the wild horses on the Outer Banks probably arrived on Spanish sailing ships in the 1520s.
 They are believed to have come over in stages over the course of several expeditions.
 The first herd may have arrived on an expedition captained by Spanish explorer Lucas Vasquez de Allyon.

-While it can be hard to ascertain how exactly the horses first arrived to the barrier island, it is widely agreed upon that they’ve called this place home long before we have.
+While it can be hard to ascertain how exactly the Shackleford Banks wild horses first arrived to the barrier island, it is widely agreed upon that they’ve called this place home long before we have.

-Today, there are about 100 horses, adults and foals, living on the northern part of the Outer Banks all under the protection of the National Park Service.
+Today, there are about 400 horses, adults and foals, living on the northern part of the Outer Banks, all under the protection of the National Park Service.
 The herd size fluctuates slightly from year to year, but the population size has overall remained fairly steady and predictable in recent years.
-The population size is tracked by a helicopter count, which takes place once each year.
+The population size of the colonial Spanish horses is tracked by a helicopter count, which takes place once each year.

 Where to Spot OBX Horses in the Wild

-Aside from their shaggier coats and manes, which distinguishes them as wild horses, there are actually biological and physical differences between the wild horses on Corolla and the standard American domestic horse.
+Aside from their shaggier coats and manes, which distinguish them as wild horses, there are actually biological and physical differences between the wild horses on Corolla and the standard American domestic horse.

 Corolla horses bear many physical similarities to wild Spanish mustangs.
 Like their Spanish cousins, the horses on Corolla are shorter.
 They have five lumbar vertebrae instead of six vertebrae, which is the spinal cord length of modern horses.
 Due to their small size, many people actually confuse these horses with ponies.